RiyadhKh4n/CoinFrog/README.md

 Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/RiyadhKh4n/CoinFrog)

+You will need to also install all required packages in order to run this application on Heroku, refer to [requirements.txt](requirements.txt)
+* Command to install this apps requirements is `pip3 install -r requirements.txt`

 # Credits